joe-bookwood/arquillian-drone-example/README.md

 # Arquillian Drone Sample Project

 This project should be a sample how to create an integration test with Arquillian.
+The integration test shoul start a wild fly docker container and runs a selenium webdriver and a JPA test on it.
 I created the example project with jboss forge.
 I described the steps below.

 The project does not work now, and I posted the following text as an issue.